 - Box offices.
-Box offices typically sell lots of tickets for a specific type of events such as concerts, museums, or live shows.
-Instead of selling tickets in-person, box offices can create and sell tickets using WooCommerce.
+Box offices typically sell lots of tickets for a specific type of event, such as concerts, museums, or live shows.
+Instead of selling tickets in person, box offices can create and sell tickets using WooCommerce.

 Limitation with WooCommerce & selling tickets

 It’s worth mentioning that while you can create a simple ticket product in WooCommerce, there’s no way to collect additional attendee information, as WooCommerce has no built-in way to add input fields to products.
 So what if you want to know your attendee’s name, or their lunch/meal preference so you can better plan your event?

 The good news is that there’s an easy way to do this.
 You can use the Advanced Product Fields for WooCommerce plugin to collect attendee information directly on the product page.
 It can also be configured in a way that lets customers purchase multiple tickets in one go.
 This is perfect for people who want to purchase tickets for family or friends.